 - Breast milk

 - Foods with high liquid content (e.g. watermelon or cucumber.)

 Water is a great way to cool down so activities such as swimming, playing in a paddling pool, with a sprinkler, will all help.
 A cool bath before bed time is a great idea.

 Allow them to dry without a towel will keep them extra cool.

 Keep their bedrooms cool.
 During the hot hours of the day, keep the curtains closed to stop the sun from heating it up.
 If it's safe, keep the windows open to allow a breeze in.
 Keep bed clothes to a minimum.
 If it's really hot, babies don't need much more than a nappy at night time.

-Remember that cars get really hot, so don't leave babies sitting in cars.
+Every year babies die from being left in hot cars.
 Use the air conditioning or open the windows and try to park in the shade.

-As long as you're sensible, your baby can have a fantastic time in the summer or on holiday.
-Here's hoping for a good summer.
+As long as you're sensible, and keep your baby safe in the sun, your baby can have a fantastic time in the summer or on holiday.